 Lead service lines were installed in the early to mid-1940s when World War II efforts made other materials scarce; many of the lead connections are found in the Shadle area of Northwest Spokane.

 Originally, the City had nearly 1,000 lead service lines, but efforts to remove those pipes over the years cut that number in half.
-The City has had a long-standing policy to remove lead pipes and parts made of lead whenever work is being done.
+With the completion of this program, the City will continue its long-standing policy to remove any remaining water system parts made of lead whenever work is being done.